Suwanda Denuna Jeewithe

 Suwanda Denuna Jeewithe is a 2010 Sinhala-language romantic musical film written and directed and produced by Dhammika Siriwardana.
 The film stars Roshan Ranawana and Pooja Umashankar in lead roles along with Gayathri Dias, Rex Kodippili, Himali Siriwardena and Pubudu Chathuranga.

 Shooting of the film was commenced on 6 August 2008 in and around Nuwara Eliya, Badulla, Bandarawela, Welimada and Colombo.

 Plot

 Ayeshmantha, owner of his father's business, falls in love with a girl named Rashi, only to find she is marrying.
 Saddened, Ayeshmantha loses interest in the family business and considers suicide.
-He leaves home only to find Rashmi, who persuades him to not kill himself.
-Rashmi sends Ayeshmantha to live with her aunts.
+He leaves home only to find Rashmi in a train, who persuades him to not kill himself by jumping off the running train.
+Rashmi takes Ayeshmantha to live with her aunt.

 Rashmi's aunts are suspicious of a would be love affair between Ayeshmantha and Rashmi, therefore disallowing Ayeshmantha to live there further.
 Rashmi breaks up with her fiancé.
 Meanwhile, Ayeshmantha decides to restore the family business.

 Ayeshmantha decides to look for Rashmi.
-His ex-husband tells of the results of their relationships.
+Her ex-boyfriend tells of the results of their relationships.
 Ayeshmantha decides to look for Rashmi, and encounters her in a churchyard, eventually leading to the development of their relationship.